 “Revolution doesn't have to do with smashing something; it has to do with bringing something forth.
 If you spend all your time thinking about that which you are attacking, then you are negatively bound to it.
 You have to find the zeal in yourself and bring that out.”
 (Joseph Campbell)

 When we destroy, we leave a space where what was destroyed once stood.
-And in the chaos anything can get into that space, especially when nothing’s ready to stand as solidly as what had formerly occupied it.
-I lean towards having something ready, like a seed already sprouted into a small plant at least, with roots plenty and sturdy enough to withstand a replanting and adjust to new ground, and with enough leaves to continue soaking up the sun to feed its growth until such time that it can bear flowers and fruit.
+And in the chaos, anything can get into that space, especially when nothing’s ready to stand as solidly as what had formerly occupied it.
+I lean towards having something ready, like a seed already sprouted into a small plant at least, with roots plenty and sturdy enough to withstand replanting and adjust to new ground, and with enough leaves to continue soaking up the sun to feed its growth until such time that it can bear flowers and fruit.

 The point is, having seeds isn’t enough.
 They all have potential but a lot of variables also come into play.
 And planting them without some level of thoughtfulness leaves too much to chance.
-For very important things, such as the survival not just of the body but also of the heart and the spirit, And even that of a community of kindred souls, we need to give a little more thought and time.
-A little bit more of readiness for the responsibilities of a new life that we are trying to grow from an old pest-infested one in a forest of hollowed out trees choked with concrete so they can stay standing and look alive even when they’re really dead or dying inside.
+For very important things, such as the survival not just of the body but also of the heart and the spirit, and even that of a community of kindred souls, we need to give a little more thought and time.
+A little bit more of readiness for the responsibilities of a new life that we are trying to grow from an old pest-infested one in a forest of hollowed-out trees choked with concrete so they can stay standing and look alive even when they’re really dead or dying inside.

 This week I will work on deadlines and change them into lifelines.
-I will try to break all the boundaries of time that are forced upon me and my days, and redefine the value of my hours.
+I will try to break all the boundaries of time that are forced upon me and my days and redefine the value of my hours.
 And yes, I definitely have something to place in that space emptied of the old fears and pressures of expectations.
-Something I have nurtured in the past almost-decade, and now grown into a living breathing thing that direly needs a replanting from its quarantine imposed by modern capitalist society standards.
+Something I have nurtured in the past almost-decade, and now grown into a living breathing thing that direly needs replanting from its quarantine imposed by modern capitalist society standards.